leminhtuan2015/Today-I-Learn/backend_tools/GraphQL/GraphQL.md

   * /users/<id>/posts
   * /users/<id>/followers

-* **With REST, Client have to make three requests to different endpoints to fetch the required data.**
+* **With REST, Client have to make three requests to different endpoints to fetch the enough required data.**
 * With REST Client do not know which data will response from API until you received the JSON response
 * With REST, Client can NOT controll which data will fetch or post